Things to Do in Portland Oregon – 23 Amazing Activities to Try

 Travelers with a spring in their step and adventure in their souls have been flocking to Portland for decades.
 Whether you seek Native American artifacts at the Art Museum, scour the Saturday Market, or choose to gaze in awe at the multi-tiered magnificence of Multnomah Falls.
 There are endless ways to enjoy Rose City.

 From sipping single malts to hearing your favorite authors speak at Powell’s City Books.
 Visiting Portland has never been more appealing.
 So don’t wait.
-Plan your vacation to Stumptown today!
+Plan your vacation to Stumptown today or do a side quest to the things to do near Portland Oregon for a jam-packed adventure!

 Things to Do in Portland FAQs